TAXIIProject/taxiiproject.github.io/documentation/service-profiles/index.md

 <link href="/css/idioms.css" rel="stylesheet"/>

-The Service Profiles on this page provide guidance on how to implement common TAXII Service Concepts.
-The code is all demonstrated using django-taxii-services.
+TAXII Service Profiles define implementation requirements and patterns for common TAXII use cases.
+Each TAXII Service Profile consists of a use case description, requirements, and documents one way to meet the Service Profile's requirements.
+Usually, the documentation portion will use publically available tools.
+While conforming to TAXII Service Profiles is optional (a TAXII implementation can conform to as many or as few as desired), any implementation claiming conformance with a particular TAXII Service Profile MUST adhere to all requirements in the TAXII Service Profile they are claiming conformance with.

-The list can be filtered based on the use case in which they are applicable, as well as by which TAXII Services they use.
+The list can be filtered based on use case categories, as well as by which TAXII Services they use.

 <h3><font color="red">TAXII Service Profiles are still being worked on, and there will be an announcement as they go live!</font></h3>